 What happens in a permanency hearing after a final order is issued?

 When your child is in the permanent managing conservatorship of the State, your judge has to review the case on occasion to ensure that their basic needs are being met in this living scenario.
 Keep in mind that finding your child a permanent place to reside would still be the goal for your child at this stage, rather than to have him or she remain in the Department's permanent custody through their 18thbirthday.

 For as long as your child remains in the permanent managing conservatorship of the department, whether or not your parental rights have been terminated, the judge has to continue to review the status of your child until he or she permanently leaves the conservatorship of the Department through being adopted or in transitioning out of state care as of their 18thbirthday or their graduation from high school- whichever of those events occurs later in time.

 This is done as a response to the State's prior history and their involvement with children in their custody after a CPS case has concluded.
 It used to be that once a child entered into a long term care situation with the Department as their permanent managing conservator, very little was done to continue to work with that child’s parents or to locate another place for that child to live on a full-time basis.
 Outside of foster care, not even relatives were contacted for the most part to seek another place for the child to reside.

 When a permanency hearing occurs after a final order is established

-Once an order is entered that establishes the Department as the permanent managing conservator of your child, if your parental rights have not been terminated a permanency hearing after final orders must be held within six months.
-In the event that your parental rights to that child have been terminated then the first permanency hearing after final orders must occur within 90 days after a final order is issued.
+Once an order is entered that establishes the Department as the permanent managing conservator of your child, if your parental rights have not been terminated, a permanency hearing after final orders must be held within six months.
+If your parental rights to that child have been terminated, then the first permanency hearing after final orders must occur within 90 days after a final order is issued.
 These hearings will then occur every six months until a permanent managing conservator other than the State can be established.